-Later than same week, in a corporate office across town, high-profile executive headhunter Kåre Sand, receives an SMS from one of his 2.500 contact in his telephone.
-The SMS was to notify Kåre that the person had started a new job, and requested Kåre to update his contact details, including company, title, email and telephone number.
+Later that same week, in a corporate office across town, high-profile executive headhunter Kåre Sand receives an SMS from one of his 2.500 contacts in his telephone.
+The SMS was to notify Kåre that the person had started a new job, and requested Kåre to update his contact details, including company, title, email, and telephone number.
 Kåre, who is frustrated by the inefficiency of having to take action to manage the contact details of all his colleagues, deletes the SMS, and wonders if there is a better solution to the problem.

 Claus and Kåre are introduced to Stuart through mutual friends, and sharing the same frustrations and beliefs, the trio embarked on a journey that would see Stinto formed into a powerful contact management platform that was applicable for people and business – agreeing to make Stuart CEO in the process.
 In the time to follow, Stuart would work closely with Tommy Jepsen and the Danish app development agencies House of Code and Charlie Tango to develop the Stinto MVP that was released into the app store in November 2018

 Our mission at Stinto